From Pacific breeze 🇺🇸 to Nordic freeze 🇸🇪 I design thoughtful, holistic experiences at Spotify alongside exceptional peeps ©‘25

 Quick scroll

-Designed to help listeners traverse large collections of content with ease.
-Quick Scroll is an advanced adaptation of the traditional alphabetical index scroll, allowing listeners to scroll both chronologically and alphabetically.
+Quick Scroll is designed to help listeners navigate large content collections effortlessly.
+It’s an advanced adaptation of the traditional alphabetical index scroll, allowing users to scroll both chronologically and alphabetically.

-I worked with my product partner and an iOS engineer during "hack days"—two days each month dedicated to non-prioritized initiatives—to develop and test a proof of concept.
-This work ultimately led to the feature being productionized and shipped as part of the Your Library redesign.
+I collaborated with my product partner and an iOS engineer during "hack days"—a two-day monthly sprint dedicated to non-prioritized initiatives—to develop and test a proof of concept.
+This work eventually led to the feature being refined, productionized, and shipped as part of the Your Library redesign.

 Duration